-- provide firefighters with access to structures, allowing more efficient use of firefighting resources; - provide evacuation routes for firefighters and the public; and - provide access to areas of bushfire hazard for firefighting and hazard mitigation purposes.
+- provide firefighters with access to structures, allowing more efficient use of firefighting resources - provide evacuation routes for firefighters and the public - provide access to areas of bushfire hazard for firefighting and hazard mitigation purposes.

-The structure plan in its current form provides multiple access points to Cabbage Tree Road to the south, Nelson Bay Road to the east, and Newcastle Airport to the north.
+The structure plan in its current form provides multiple access points to Cabbage Tree Road to the south and Nelson Bay Road to the east.
 The capacity of the current road network to deal with increased traffic volumes associated with the development of the SAP including evacuating residents and workers is being addressed separately within the Traffic and Transport Report (Aurecon 2022).

 A perimeter road should be provided where possible to separate retained bushland from the development precincts, allowing more efficient use of firefighting resources.
 A perimeter road usually runs parallel to the bush land interface and provides space to conduct active firefighting operations and hazard reduction activities.
 Where this is not provided, the application of defendable space within each of the lots should be considered.
-This recommendation has been applied across SAP and the structure plan has been designed to ensure that no lots directly adjoin the retained environmental protection area.
-An area of defendable space is provided along the full perimeter of the retained environmental protection zone (within the boundary of the SAP).
+This recommendation has been applied across SAP and an area of defendable space is provided along the full perimeter of the retained environmental protection zone (within the boundary of the SAP).

 Roads must provide sufficient width and other dimensions to ensure safe unobstructed access and allow firefighting crews to operate equipment around the vehicle.
 Road width is defined as the trafficable width from kerb to kerb or the inside edge of the table drain.
 Dead-end roads should be avoided.
 However, where they are present, they must incorporate a sufficient turn-around area to minimise the need for vehicles to make multipoint turns.

 Appendix C provides a summary of the design principles that will need to be considered the internal road network.
-Table 5.1 identifies the Acceptable Solutions under the Planning for Bush Fire Protection 2019.
+Table 5.2 identifies the Acceptable Solutions under the Planning for Bush Fire Protection 2019.

-Performance criteria Acceptable solutions Firefighting vehicles are provided with safe, all-weather access to structures. property access roads are two-wheel drive, all-weather roads; traffic management devices are constructed to not prohibit access by emergency services vehicles; maximum grades for sealed roads do not exceed 15 degrees and an average grade of not more than 10 degrees or other gradient specified by road design standards, whichever is the lesser gradient; all roads are through roads; dead end roads are not recommended, but if unavoidable, are not more than 200 metres in length, incorporate a minimum 12 metres outer radius turning circle, and are clearly sign posted as a dead end; where kerb and guttering is provided on perimeter roads, roll top kerbing should be used to the hazard side of the road; where access/egress can only be achieved through forest, woodland and heath vegetation, secondary access shall be provided to an alternate point on the existing public road system; and one way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression.
-The capacity of access roads is adequate for firefighting vehicles. the capacity of perimeter and non-perimeter road surfaces and any bridges/causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges/ causeways are to clearly indicate load rating.
-There is appropriate access to water supply. hydrants are located outside of parking reserves and road carriageways to ensure accessibility to reticulated water for fire suppression; hydrants are provided in accordance with the relevant clauses of AS 2419.1:2005; and there is suitable access for a Category 1 fire appliance to within 4m of the static water supply where no reticulated supply is available.
-Access roads are designed to allow safe access and egress for firefighting vehicles while are two-way sealed roads; minimum 8m carriageway width kerb to kerb; parking is provided outside of the carriageway width; residents are evacuating as well as providing a safe operational parking is provided outside of the carriageway width; hydrants are located clear of parking areas; environment for emergency service personnel during are through roads, and these are linked to the internal road system at an interval of no greater than 500m; firefighting and emergency curves of roads have a minimum inner radius of 6m; management on the interface. the maximum grade road is 15 degrees and average grade of not more than 10 degrees; the road crossfall does not exceed 3 degrees; and a minimum vertical clearance of 4m to any overhanging obstructions including tree branches, is provided.
+Performance criteria Acceptable solutions Performance criteria Firefighting vehicles are provided with safe, all-weather access to structures.
+Acceptable solutions property access roads are two-wheel drive, all-weather roads traffic management devices are constructed to not prohibit access by emergency services vehicles maximum grades for sealed roads do not exceed 15 degrees and an average grade of not more than 10 degrees or other gradient specified by road design standards, whichever is the lesser gradient all roads are through roads dead end roads are not recommended, but if unavoidable, are not more than 200 metres in length, incorporate a minimum 12 metres outer radius turning circle, and are clearly sign posted as a dead end where kerb and guttering is provided on perimeter roads, roll top kerbing should be used to the hazard side of the road where access/egress can only be achieved through forest, woodland and heath vegetation, secondary access shall be provided to an alternate point on the existing public road system one way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression.
+The capacity of access roads is adequate for firefighting vehicles the capacity of perimeter and non-perimeter road surfaces and any bridges/causeways is sufficient to carry fully loaded firefighting